 Trivia: Flea’s real name is Michael Peter Balzary.
 He’s an actor and has appeared in over 20 films and TV shows.
 He is a co-founder of Silverlake Conservatory of Music for music education for underprivileged kids.
 He met Anthony Kiedis (vocalist for the Chili Peppers) in high school.
 They became best friends and have been a part of each other’s lives ever since.

 #1 – John Entwistle

 Associated Acts: The Who, Pete Townshend, Roger Daltrey

-John Entwistle was the bassist for the English rock band The Who.
+It takes some doing to stand out as a musician in a band that also features Pete Townshend and Keith Moon but that’s what John Entwistle did as the bassist for the Who.
 He was the only member to have formal music training and that was reflected in his skill.
-Like Geddy Lee, he played with full treble at high volumes using pentatonic lead lines that set him apart and earned him the nicknames of The Ox and Thunderfingers.
+Like Geddy Lee, he played with full treble at high volumes using pentatonic lead lines that set him apart and earned him the nicknames of the Ox and Thunderfingers.

-Trivia Facts: John Entwistle was a huge inspiration on many others on this list like Geddy Lee and Chris Squire.
+Trivia: John Entwistle was a huge inspiration on many others on this list like Geddy Lee and Chris Squire.
 He played a big role in the development of the Rotosound roundwound strings.
-He was inducted into the Rock and Roll Hall of Fame in 1990 as a member of The Who.
+He was inducted into the Rock and Roll Hall of Fame in 1990 as a member of the Who.

 Associated Acts: Metallica, EZ-Street, Trauma

 Cliff Burton’s four-year run as the bass guitarist for Metallica defined his career.
 He passed away when Metallica’s tour bus flipped on its side.
 But if you listen to the bass on their first four albums, that’s all Burton’s work.
 He cited Geddy Lee and Stanley Clarke among his influences.
 Burton was so good that Anthrax and Metal Church both dedicated an album to him.